The Florida Bar

-As described above, in October 2009 the Standing Committee, led by Judge William Van Nortwick, launched the “One” Campaign, with the objective of persuading every attorney in Florida to help at least ONE client in ONE case.
-With the assistance of the Florida Bar Foundation, the campaign used a broad array of on-line media, posters, and videos to reach attorneys throughout the state.
+In October 2009, the Standing Committee on Pro Bono, led by Judge William Van Nortwick, launched the “One” campaign, with the objective of persuading each attorney in Florida to help at least ONE client in ONE case.
+With the assistance of the Florida Bar Foundation, the campaign used a broad array of online media, posters and videos to reach attorneys throughout the state.

 B. Judicial Involvement

 On Feb.
 20, 1992, the Supreme Court of Florida accepted the recommendations of The Florida Bar/Florida Bar Foundation Special Commission by adopting its comprehensive proposals to expand access for the poor to the justice system.
 The ruling called for lawyers to contribute at least 20 hours of free legal work for the poor or to donate $350 to legal service organizations that represent the indigent, the most comprehensive statewide system for volunteer legal assistance to the poor in the United States.
 The court also asked that a mandatory reporting rule be adopted whereby every lawyer reports pro bono contributions.
 The plan went into effect Oct.
 1, 1993 (see Bar position for Supreme Court adoption).